Owusu leads No. 7 Maryland past Nebraska 83-73

+INDIANAPOLIS (AP) — Ashley Owusu did a bit of everything for Maryland before taking over the game offensively in the fourth quarter.

-INDIANAPOLIS (AP) — Ashley Owusu had team highs of 22 points, nine rebounds and eight assists to lead No. 7 Maryland to an 83-73 victory over Nebraska on Thursday In the quarterfinals of Big Ten women’s basketball tournament.
+Owusu, a sophomore guard and unanimous All-Big Ten selection, delivered team highs of 22 points, nine rebounds and eight assists to lead No. 7 Maryland to an 83-73 victory over Nebraska on Thursday in the quarterfinals of Big Ten women’s basketball tournament.

 Owusu sank 10 of 11 free throws, including all seven in the final quarter to help the top-seeded Terrapins pull away.
+She scored 13 in the fourth quarter.

+“Ashley was tremendous,” Maryland coach Brenda Frese said.
+“She nearly had a triple double.
+She was a facilitator in the first half and then really understands when the team needs a bucket.
+Then she did what Ashley does.
+She wants to make the big play, whether it’s a score or an assist.”

-Diamond Miller and Chloe Bibby each 18 points and Mimi Collins added 17.
+Diamond Miller and Chloe Bibby each had 18 points and Mimi Collins added 17 for the Terrapins (22-2), who have won 11 games in a row.

-Maryland will face the winner of Northwestern-Michigan in the semifinals Friday.
+No. 1 seed Maryland will face the winner of Northwestern-Michigan in the semifinals Friday.

+“Mimi and Chloe set the tone for us early,” Frese said.
+“Ashley and Diamond made clutch plays down the stretch.”

 The Terrapins shot 46% from the field compared to 42% for Nebraska.

-The Cornhuskers stayed close by hitting 11 of 26 3-pointers compared to 7 of 22 for the Terrapins.
+The No. 8 seed Cornhuskers stayed close by hitting 11 of 26 3-pointers compared to 7 of 22 for the Terrapins.

+Frese said her team played better defensively guarding the 3-point line in the second half.

+“We had some breakdowns that we needed to clean up,” she said.

+Frese was disappointed that Nebraska held a 39-32 edge in rebounds, including a 14-10 edge in offensive rebounds.

 Sam Haiby was high for Nebraska with 24 points.
+Ashley Scoggin added 14 and Isabelle Bourne 13 for the Cornhuskers.
+Kate Cain led Nebraska with 11 rebounds.

 Owusu sank a pull-up jumper to put Maryland ahead for good at 70-68 with 4:49 to play.
 That started a 7-0 spurt, all by Owusu.